Taxi Subsidy Scheme digital smartcard

 - The TTSS provides a subsidy of up to half the metered fare, to a maximum of $60 per trip.
 For example, if the metered fare is $80, then $40 will be the subsidy portion deducted and you pay the remaining $40 yourself.
 If the metered fare is $140, a maximum of $60 will be deducted and you pay the remaining $80 yourself.
 If you require assistance with tapping the smartcard, the driver can help you.

 You can view these resources for further information:

 If there is a technical issue with the payment terminal the driver will use an emergency docket and take an imprint of your smartcard.

 For those circumstances where a taxi’s payment terminal does not recognise the smartcard, you will need to give the driver one of your current paper travel dockets.

-Continue to carry a few paper travel dockets with you, until all of NSW is transitioned to the smartcard.
+We recommend you continue to carry a few paper travel dockets with you.

 As a TTSS participant, when travelling via taxi in NSW, you must have your smartcard with you and present it to the taxi driver for validation and payment.

 Until you receive your smartcard you can continue to use TTSS paper travel dockets.
 After you receive your smartcard paper travel dockets should only be used if the taxi you have completed your trip in is not enabled to accept the smartcard or if a smartcard has been reported lost or stolen and you are waiting for a new smartcard.
 Transport recommends carrying two backup paper travel dockets when travelling.